omnetpp/omnetpp/doc/src/userguide/sequence-chart.rst

 Displaying Module State on Axes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is possible to display a module's state on an axis.
-The axis is then rendered as a colored strip that changes color
+It is possible to display module state on an axis.
+The axis is then rendered as a colored strip that changes color every
-every time the module state changes.
-The data are taken from an output vector in an *output vector file*,
+time the module state changes.
+The data is taken from an output vector in an *output vector file*, normally recorded by
-normally recorded by the simulation together with the eventlog file.
+the simulation together with the eventlog file.

 .. figure:: pictures/SequenceChart-AxisWithState.png
    :width: 60%